What Is Summer Nectar Dearth?

 Buzzing and Bearding

 During a dearth, your bees may be louder than usual.
-Since nectar dearth tends to coincide with high temperatures they may beard and fan on the outside of the hive trying to cool down.
+Since nectar dearth tends to coincide with high temperatures, they may beard and fan outside the hive, trying to cool down.

 Bees In Unusual Places

-During strong nectar flow, I love to stand by the apiary and watch the bees shoot out of the hive headed off to forage.
+During strong nectar flow, I love to stand by the apiary and watch the bees shoot out of the hive and head off to forage.
 They go off in all directions with a sense of purpose.
-If the light is right, I can follow them as they fly over treetops off into the distance.
+If the light is right, I can follow them as they fly over treetops in the distance.

 No Nectar In The Comb

-While inspecting a hive, you may see that the bees have used up most if not all of their nectar stores.
-No nectar in the comb is a sure sign that they’ve stopped finding any new sources.
+While inspecting a hive, you may see that the bees have used up most, if not all, of their nectar stores.
+No nectar in the comb is a sign that they’ve stopped finding new sources.

 No New Eggs Or Larva

-A lack of eggs or larvae could be a sign that your queen is gone or not producing well.
+A lack of eggs or larvae could indicate that your queen is gone or not producing well.

-However, during a nectar dearth, the queen may be moderating her behavior to conserve energy and food stores.
+However, during a nectar dearth, the queen may moderate her behavior to conserve energy and food stores.
 Also, the bees may be eating larvae for their protein.

 No New Wax Or Damaged Comb